Brent slips, stock release report pressures

 LONDON Brent crude fell for a second session on Wednesday, weighed by the possibility of a release of strategic oil reserves by the United States and European nations.

-However, oil remained supported by supply concerns on rising tensions between Iran and the West, production problems in the North Sea and reported attacks on oil-producing areas in South Sudan.
+However, oil remained supported by supply concerns on rising tensions between Iran and the West, production problems in the North Sea and bombing in South Sudan.

 France is in contact with Britain and the United States on a possible release of strategic oil stocks to push fuel prices down, Le Monde daily said on Wednesday, citing presidential sources.